Prag8855/aab/content/guides/addressing-a-letter-in-germany.md

 - **Person or business name**
     German addresses start with the recipient's name.
 This name must be on the person's mailbox, or your letter won't be delivered.[^7]
     - **Intermediary**
-        If the recipient's name is not on their mailbox, add "bei" or "c/o" to the address.
-The postal worker will give your letter to this person or company. - [More information](#if-the-name-is-not-on-the-mailbox)
+        If the recipient's name is not on their mailbox, [add "bei", "c/o" or "z.H." to the address](#if-the-name-is-not-on-the-mailbox).
+This is also how you send a letter to a person's office.
     - **Privacy details**
-        Add *Persönlich* (personal) or *Vertraulich* (confidential) if no one else should read this letter.[^5]
+        Add *Persönlich* (personal) or *Vertraulich* (confidential) if no one else should read this letter.[^5] It means that other people at this address should not open your letter.
 - **Street name and house number**
     Put the street name before the door number.
 For example, "Musterstraße 17".
 A building can have multiple entrances like "17A" and "17B".
 - **Extra information** (*Addresszusatz*)